ViewSonic Library > Creative Work > What Is HDR? HDR vs. SDR Compared

 1. Graphics Card (GPU)

 Fortunately, HDR support is now more accessible than ever.
-Modern GPUs from Intel, Apple (M1 chipsets and above), as well as Nvidia and AMD, are all equipped to handle HDR content.
-From laptops to gaming desktops, richer colors, sharper contrast, and more lifelike visuals are now within reach on a wide range of devices.
+Modern GPUs from Intel, Apple (M1 and newer), Nvidia, and AMD support HDR content.
+From laptops to gaming desktops, richer colors, sharper contrast, and more lifelike visuals are now available across a wide range of devices.

 2. Display (Monitor or TV)